sclorg/rhscl-dockerfiles/rhel6.rh-mariadb100/README.md

 Run `docker run -ti THIS_IMAGE bash` to obtain interactive shell.

 Run `docker exec -ti CONTAINERID container-entrypoint` to access already running container.

+In order to get the container ID after running the image, pass `--cidfile=` option to the `docker run` command.
+That will instruct Docker to write a file with the container ID.

 You may try `-e CONT_DEBUG=VAL` with VAL up to 3 to get more verbose debugging info.